mozilla/addons-server/docs/topics/api/ratings.rst

     :>json int id: The rating id.
     :>json object addon: A simplified :ref:`add-on <addon-detail-object>` object that contains only a few properties: ``id``, ``name``, ``icon_url`` and ``slug``.
     :>json string|null body: The text of the rating.
+    :>json boolean is_deleted: Boolean indicating whether the rating has been deleted or not.
     :>json boolean is_latest: Boolean indicating whether the rating is the latest posted by the user on the same add-on.
     :>json int previous_count: The number of ratings posted by the user on the same add-on before this one.
     :>json int score: The score the user gave as part of the rating.